 I’ve never imagined having a religious group as my second family.
 When I first thought of “church organizations,” the image that comes to mind are stodgy, pious worshipers that have found absolute devotion to the Lord.
 However, the reality was a lot different.

 I initially joined the church apostles to serve the Lord and, partially, because my parents covertly wished so.
-I didn't expect to get along.
-However, it didn’t take long to realize that the members were no different than me.
+I didn't expect to get along with other members.
+However, it didn’t take long to realize that they were no different than me.
 In fact, they turned out to be super fun and relatable.
 I still remember a game during the inauguration where we had to protect a candle while the seniors attempted to blow it out.
 My friends and I took our shirts off to form a fortress around the candle, but the seniors soon stepped up their game, inviting the mentors and even the priest to take part in drenching us with water balloons, buckets, and hoses.

 This community was diverse, consisting of members from different cultural backgrounds, economic conditions, and living environments.
 It’s a place where everyone could connect, converse, help each other, and leave none ostracized.
 As a result, I learned to connect with different kinds of people, thus, broadening my perspective of various cultures and lifestyles.